 Welcome to Marc’s website, a project devoted to carrying on his humor, work and legacy.
 The site is for both people who knew Marc and those who never had a chance.
 For those who knew Marc, please help build this sanctuary.
-Your contributions will reveal new aspects of Marc.
-(For Quaker Friends, a person isn’t dead until he is forgotten.)
 For you who never knew Marc, may his legacy inspire you as he inspired us.

 a master teacher

 To students, friends and colleagues, Marc generously a sense of belonging and of holding on together against the world beyond.
 He always gave others space to chime in and tell their stories.
 For his deep empathy had a powerful self-effacing quality – a humility that did not seek reassurance but rather made him a perfect listener.
 He sensed the fragility of some, and from behind the scenes he found subtle ways to bring out each of us.